lewismj/tiki_scala/README.md

 ```

 In the example below the edge is a particular type of relationship given
-by the class name `Counterparty` and the label is a pair of `DateTime`
+by the class name `CounterpartyEdge`.
+The label is a pair of `DateTime`
 that shows when that relationship existed.
 ```scala
 case class Business(name: String) case class Temporal(vt: DateTime, tt: DateTime) type CounterpartyEdge[Business,Temporal] = LEdge[Business,Temporal]
 ```
-Here, the type of Edge (relationship) is strongly typed, we would have a
+Here, the type of Edge (relationship) is strongly typed i.e. `CounterparyEdge`.
-graph of businesses that represents when they were counterparties.
+A graph with these edges would show when two businesses were counterparties.

 When representing graphs like this there are a couple of alternatives
 for modelling the relationships:

 1. Separate graphs for different relationships.

-2. Create a single multigraph (this will allow edges of different types).
+2. A single multigraph (this will allow edges of different types).

-3. Create a single `Label` type with a fixed set of attributes.
+3. A single `Label` type with a fixed set of attributes.
+Here the actual
+   relationships are no longer strongly typed, as our label is usually
+   a collection of properties.

 Many of the graph algorithms are simple if all edges are of
 the same type. `Multigraph` will use shapeless for its implementation.
 Typically, I use 1. or 2. when building graphs, the core algorithms,